yuvikakhurana/Database-Learning-Management-System/Test.md

 Expected result:

+If the post already exists, a GUI will popup stating that it alreading exists and will ask the users for a (different) input again.
 After entering the post through the GUI, the GUI will show that the post has been added.
 All other teachers and students will see the post after they entered into this discussion forum.

 Test Status: Passed.

+Two or More Users Make Response Under the Same Discussion Forum

+Steps:

+1. Two or more users connecting to the LMSServer at the same time
+2. Users randomly repeat the process in Make a Response Under a Discussion Forum

+Expected result:

+New posts will shown under each discussion forum, and they will be ordered from the newest to oldest.

+Test Status: Passed

 ## Test 13: View the Score (Student)